 Natural gas: A complementary option

 Natural gas is another source of energy that’s very accessible in Québec.
-That’s why many plants have opted for it in recent years.
+That’s why many plants choose it every year.

 Natural gas is available in Québec’s major industrial centres, and businesses can negotiate fixed-price agreements under certain conditions.